Constance Maynard: Personal life

+Maynard was in a long-term relationship with fellow educational reformer and suffragist Louisa Lumsden.
+They referred to each other as wife and husband.
+She refused a marriage proposal from Scottish Minister Dr James Robertson.

+She had a passionate relationship with a student, the future missionary Margaret Brooke, and Brooke was heartbroken when the relationship ended.
 Maynard's diaries show a struggle to articulate the terms with which to express the love she felt for her students, and some scholars have accused her of abusing her power in pursuing relationships with them.
-She had a passionate relationship with one student, the future missionary Margaret Brooke, and Brooke was heartbroken when the relationship ended.

 In 1888 Maynard adopted a child through a friend in the Salvation Army.
 At the time of her adoption Stephanë Anthon, known as Effie, was eight years old, and the relationship between them was a difficult one.
-Whilst Constance continued to support Effie until the latter's death from tuberculosis in 1915, it is detailed in her diaries as a period of disappointment.
+Whilst Maynard continued to support Effie until the latter's death from tuberculosis in 1915, it is detailed in her diaries as a period of disappointment.

-Religious movements such as the Salvation Army figured prominently in the life of Constance Maynard.
+Religious movements such as the Salvation Army figured prominently in Maynard's life.
 She was elected as old students' representative to the governing body of Girton College and served from 1897 to about 1905 on the council of the Church Schools' Society.

+Later life and death

-After her retirement, Constance Maynard spent her time travelling, receiving visitors, reading and writing.
+After her retirement, Maynard spent her time travelling, receiving visitors, reading and writing.
 She wrote poetry, religious lectures and pamphlets of a moral or spiritual nature.
 She also edited collections of Dora Greenwell's poetry.

-Constance Maynard died at her home in Gerrards Cross, Buckinghamshire, on 26 March 1935, and was buried at Gerrards Cross parish church on 29 March.
+Maynard died at her home in Gerrards Cross, Buckinghamshire, on 26 March 1935, and was buried at Gerrards Cross parish church on 29 March.